hanserikb/rydhmusic/Readme.md

 * ScriptExtHtmlWebpackPlugin - Converts script tags to inline scripts;
 * StyleExtHtmlWebpackPlugin - Converts stylesheet link tags to inline styles.
 * ExtractTextWebpackPlugin - Used to convert the CSS code to raw text instead of JS code
+* html-loader - Parse the index.html file
-* HtmlWebpackInlineSVGPlugin - Transforms svg-images referenced in img-tags to inline SVG code.
+* svg-inline-loader - Parse the .svg references found in the index.html and replace them with inline SVG code